nerdic-coder/stencil-tour-of-heroes/README.md

 # Stencil Tour of Heroes
-Tour of Heroes tutorial in StencilJS
+Tour of Heroes tutorial in Stencil.

 Based on the [Angular Tutorial: Tour of Heroes](https://angular.io/tutorial)

 ## Getting Started